Today, nearly every adult in the U.S. has been affected in some way by the opioid epidemic.

 Opioids can be prescription drugs (usually called painkillers) or street drugs, like heroin.
-In addition to affecting pain signals, opioids makes users feel high and relaxed.
+In addition to affecting pain signals, opioids make users feel high and relaxed.
 Users quickly develop a tolerance to and physical dependence on opioids, making them highly addictive.

-The most commonly used opioids are prescription opioids (painkillers like Oxycontin and Vicodin), the street drug heroin, and fentanyl (an incredibly strong and dangerous illegal synthetic drug that’s 50 to 100 times more potent than morphine).
+The most commonly used opioids are prescription opioids (painkillers like OxyContin and Vicodin), the street drug heroin, and fentanyl (an incredibly strong and dangerous illegal synthetic drug that’s 50 to 100 times more potent than morphine).

-The number of people who admit to using OxyContin for nonmedical purposes rose dramatically during this time period, from 400,000 in 1999 to 1.9 million in 2002.
+- 1999–2003: The number of people who admit to using OxyContin for nonmedical purposes rose dramatically during this time, from 400,000 in 1999 to 1.9 million in 2002.
 It spiked to up to 2.8 million in 2003.

-Despite a reduction in opioid prescription drug prescriptions, the number of opioid-related deaths continues to rise.
+- 2019: Despite a reduction in opioid prescription drug prescriptions, the number of opioid-related deaths continues to rise.
 Many opioid prescription drug users have switched to more accessible street drugs, including heroin and fentanyl.

-Of course, many doctors dispute this logic, insisting that they were also unaware of the dangers of prescription opioid painkillers like OxyContin.
-They claim that they were misled by the pharmaceutical companies, particularly Purdue Pharma who marketed OxyContin as a safer alternative to many other types of painkillers.
+Of course, many doctors dispute this logic, insisting they were also unaware of the dangers of prescription opioid painkillers like OxyContin.
+They claim they were misled by the pharmaceutical companies, particularly Purdue Pharma who marketed OxyContin as a safer alternative to many other types of painkillers.

 Some doctors also point to the pain-related patient advocacy movement in the 1990s that called for more aggressive pain treatment and pain relief standards.
-The advocates for this movement — which perhaps began with a 1990 editorial in Annals of Editorial Medicine by Dr. Mitchell Max, the President of the American Pain Society — expressed disappointment in the medical community’s lack of progress or focus on pain management.
+The advocates for this movement — which perhaps began with a 1990 editorial in Annals of Editorial Medicine by Dr. Mitchell Max, the president of the American Pain Society — expressed disappointment in the medical community’s lack of progress or focus on pain management.
 Advocates for aggressive pain management asked that pain be treated as a “fifth vital sign.”

 Within a year, the American Pain Society had issued guidelines for pain management and related bills passed in Congress.
 By 2000 (well after OxyContin’s release), mandatory pain scales were used in certain areas of health care, sometimes requiring an “acceptable” pain score for release.
 The standards suggested using a numerical scale based on patients’ self-reported pain.